DevExpress-Examples/word-document-api-print-fixed-documents-in-wpf-application/Readme.md

 * [MainWindow.xaml.cs](./CS/RichEditDocumentServer_Print/MainWindow.xaml.cs) (VB: [MainWindow.xaml.vb](./VB/RichEditDocumentServer_Print/MainWindow.xaml.vb))
 <!-- default file list end -->
-# How to print from RichEditDocumentServer in WPF application
+# Word Processing Document API - Print Fixed Documents in WPF application

 <p>This example utilizes the <a href="https://documentation.devexpress.com/WPF/DevExpress.XtraRichEdit.Printing.XpfRichEditPrinter.class">DevExpress.XtraRichEdit.Printing.XpfRichEditPrinter</a> descendant to print the document loaded into the <a href="http://documentation.devexpress.com/#CoreLibraries/clsDevExpressXtraRichEditRichEditDocumentServertopic"><u>RichEditDocumentServer</u></a> instance.
 A custom method iterates all available printers and chooses the one that contains a word "Canon" in its name.</p>